pyside/pyside2-setup/sources/pyside2/doc/tutorials/examples/tabbedbrowser.rst

 BrowserTabWidget or :code:`browsertabwidget.py`
 ===============================================

-This is a widget that includes a QWebEngineView to enable viewing web pages.
+The widget includes a QWebEngineView to enable viewing web content.
 It docks to the right of BookmarkWidget in the main window.

 .. automodule:: browsertabwidget